 Australian Catholic University

-This project is identifies factors related to individual, community, family and peer groups which protect against the development and progression of problem gambling and related harm among young adult gamblers.
+This project identifies factors related to individual, community, family and peer groups which protect against the development and progression of problem gambling and related harm among young adult gamblers.
 This research uses data collected in 2010 and 2012 for the International Youth Development Study, a large longitudinal study.

 How does the framing of gambling warning messages impact on advertising perceptions?